aroberge/avantpy/docs/source/index.rst

 - AvantPy also includes a custom REPL that can use any of the existing dialects.

-- More importantly, AvantPy will also includes tools to analyze Python tracebacks and translate them into easier to understand feedback for beginners.
+- Finally, AvantPy uses `friendly-traceback <https://aroberge.github.io/friendly-traceback-docs/docs/html/>`_ to analyze Python tracebacks and translate them into easier to understand feedback for beginners.

 Who is it for?